-From the architect.
+Text description provided by the architects.
 The Sabadell Hospital has been extended in a first phase with a new building perpendicular to the old ones, and a new volume with a staircase and elevators.
 The simplicity of the new building gives a new image to the whole hospital, and has permitted its construction without notable incident in the normal operation of the hospital.

 The public areas are mainly organized on the side of the park, providing nice views from all the waiting rooms and corridors.
 On the other side, the technical areas are connected with the ones from the existing building through the new volume containing the staircase and elevators.